Ladislaus Hengelmüller von Hengervár: Career

 In late 1902, he was informed that his legation would be upgraded to an embassy and that he would be promoted to the rank of ambassador.
 Already in 1896 had he lobbied Emperor Franz Joseph I and Foreign Minister Goluchowski to raise the status of his mission.
 On 27 December, he presented his credentials to President Roosevelt and became the first ambassador of Austria-Hungary to the United States.

 In the autumn of 1906, his name was one of those advanced as a successor to Count Goluchowski as Imperial Foreign Minister, but the post eventually went to an old friend Count Lexa von Aehrenthal.
 On 13 December 1906, he was elevated to the rank of Baron, one of the few products of the nineteenth century nobility among senior Austro-Hungarian diplomats.

-Baron Hengelmüller von Hengervár was present on 10 January 1908 at the Waldorf Astoria in New York City when the American Priory of the Sovereign Order of Saint John of Jerusalem was officially incorporated.
+Baron Hengelmüller von Hengervár was present on 10 January 1908 at the Waldorf-Astoria in New York City when the American Priory of the Sovereign Order of Saint John of Jerusalem was officially incorporated.
 In 1909, he signed an arbitration treaty between the United States and the Austro-Hungarian Empire, which provided for a Permanent Court of Arbitration at The Hague.

 On 23 February 1910, he became dean of the diplomatic corps in Washington D.C.

 When former President Roosevelt, with whom he had become a good friend, visited Austria-Hungary in 1910, he was one of the hosts and Roosevelt also wrote the preface of the Baron's book on Prince Rákóczi, a Hungarian leader of an uprising against the Habsburgs in the eighteenth century, in 1913.
 It could be noted though that the Baron's own Hungarian skills were considered rather weak although he was considered an eminent linguist in diplomatic circles.

 On a more anecdotal level, Baron Hengelmüller von Hengervár was subject to a quote by the then President Taft: "Let him wait", Taft told Captain Butt regarding the Austro-Hungarian Ambassador's impatience over a delayed appointment.
 "A man with the name of Hengelmuller should not want me to leave my lunch".

 In the autumn of 1912, he formally announced his retirement and that he would return to Vienna after close to twenty years in Washington D.C.
 His long years of service, along with the fact that his friend Count Lexa von Aehrenthal had died earlier that year, likely contributed to this end.
 He was succeeded as US Ambassador by Konstantin Dumba, who held the post until 1915 when he was declared persona non grata and expelled from the country by President Wilson.

+Baron Hengelmüller von Hengervár was appointed a lifetime member of the Hungarian House of Magnates in 1910.

+Personal life

+On 3 April 1893, he married Marie née Countess Dunin-Borkowska (b.
+1859), a widow and daughter of Count Alfred Dunin-Borkowski (1834–1895), in Dresden.
+Together, they were the parents of: